Jumpaku/JumpakuOthello/README.md

 };
 ```

-* `board` in `GameStateBase` represents current board of the game.
+* `board` in `GameStateBase` represents the current board of the game.
-* `history` in `GameStateBase` represents a list of position indices where the players has been placed.
+* `history` in `GameStateBase` represents a list of position indices where the players have been placed.

 ```ts
 type GameState = GameStateBase & (Completed | InProgress);